 }

 blk array should hold list of all "blocks" of the device.
 Each device should have at least one block.
-For if you're device exposes just few sensors it needs just one block, but if you have a multichannel relay you should define a block for each relay.
+For example, if you're device exposes just few sensors it needs just one block, but if you have a multi-channel relay you should define a block for each relay.
 Each sensor or action should be linked to one or many blocks to help users better understand what is measured and what is executed in more complex devices.

 blk elements should be objects with structure